killedit/2025-07-23-dev-task-go-lang/readme.md

 go run . -delete-key=test
 ```

-6. This part of the code introduces about 30% chance of any operaion misbehaving.
+6. This part of the code introduces about 30% chance of any operation misbehaving.
 There is a test to confirm it later.

 ```
 func quantumChaos() bool {